OPENING NIGHT AT SYMPHONY

 will understand there are seven pedals and each string can produce three different pitches

-surprised that she could — it seems almost like a magic trick to hear and watch her do it.”
+surprised that she could it seems almost like a magic trick to hear and watch her

-for Harp” with Hobson Pilot.
-Sitting on a cushioned stool, she embraced her heavy harp
+for Harp with Hobson Pilot.
+Sitting on a cushioned stool, she embraced her heavy

 with her entire body.
 Her two feet tapped the seven-foot pedals as her nimble fingers